-- 2. If the dispossessed owner satisfies the Property Board that an improvement worth less than the value of the property in its original state is inappropriate for his/her intended use of the property which is similar to the use prior to dispossession, the dispossessed owner shall not be required to pay for the improvement.
-The Property Board may recover any compensation paid to the improver if it subsequently finds that the dispossessed owner makes use of the improvement. - 3.
-Where the market value of the improvement is greater than the value that of the property in its original state and the dispossessed owner is not prepared to pay for it, the owner of the improvement may apply to receive title to the property in exchange for payment of the current value of the original unimproved property in its original state.
-The dispossessed owner shall retain a right of first refusal for a period of 20 years after entry into force of the Foundation Agreement, for any contract for sale, exchange or long-term lease of the property, at the proposed contract price.
+3. Where the value of the improvement is greater than that of the property in its original state and the dispossessed owner is not prepared to pay for it, the owner of the improvement may apply to receive title to the property in exchange for payment of the current value of the original unimproved property.
+The dispossessed owner shall retain a right of first refusal for a period of 20 years after entry into force of the Foundation Agreement, for any contract for sale, exchange or lease of the property, at the proposed contract price.